devlead/OwinHttpMessageHandler/README.md

 OwinHttpMessageHandler
 =

-An implementation of [System.Net.Http.HttpMessageHandler] that translates an [HttpRequestMessage] into an [OWIN] compatible  environment dictionary, calles the supplied AppFunc and translates the result to an [HttpResponseMessage].
-This allows you to call to call an OWIN application / component using [HttpClient] without actually hitting the network stack.
+An implementation of [System.Net.Http.HttpMessageHandler] that translates an [HttpRequestMessage] into an [OWIN] compatible  environment dictionary, calls the supplied AppFunc and translates the result to an [HttpResponseMessage].
+This allows you to call an OWIN application / component using [HttpClient] without actually hitting the network stack.
 Useful for testing and embedded scenarios.

 Using
 -